Madahva/My-learning-area/Notes/Front-end/4) React/Advanced Concepts.md

 ---

+## Rendering with iteration

+**Rendering List of Elements**

+To render an array of components in React you simply need to **pass the array into JSX by wrapping it in curly braces**, just be sure that your components each have a unique key prop because React will use this when rendering it to avoid bugs.

+**You should always pass a unique key to anything you render with iteration.**

+---
 ## Key

 React supports a `key` attribute.
 When children have keys, React uses the key to match children in the original tree with children in the subsequent tree.